quantificial/demo-spring-ssl-consumer/README.md

 `keytool -import -alias <server_name> -keystore clientKeyStore -file public.crt`

-> keytool -import -alias testclient -keystore clientKeyStore -file server.crt
+example to use testclient as alias

-> use testclient as alias
+`keytool -import -alias testclient -keystore clientKeyStore -file server.crt`

 need to create RestTemplate with truststore and the end point hostname must be matched to the certificate's hostname